 What can I use to clean my cat’s ears?

 Any of these basic cleaning solutions will work when you are learning how to clean cat’s ears naturally.

-While you may read about more options online, we recommend sticking to these basic solutions:
+While you may read about more options online when you search ‘cat ear cleaner’, we recommend sticking to these basic solutions: